DerekPascarella/PuLiRuLa-ExpandedRAMPatchFMTownsMarty/README.md

   <li>The game is running on a first-generation FM Towns desktop.</li>
 </ul>

-This patch removes that check, thus forcing the game to boot into "3MB of RAM or greater" mode, no matter what.
+This patch removes that check, thus forcing the game to boot into "3 MB of RAM or greater" mode, no matter what.
 <br><br>
 The following changes can be observed with "Pu-Li-Ru-La" running in this extended RAM mode.